Data connection timeout

 Re: Data connection timeout

-10 to 15 seconds, but it's annoying as the frequency is every 2 to 5 mins on average.botg wrote:How long does reconnecting take in your situation?
+10 to 15 seconds, but it's annoying as the frequency is every 2 to 5 mins on average.

-When one has a vast amount of things going on at any one time, completely halting workflow to stare at the screen 15 or 20 times an hour is annoying (I can have half a class written in that time )
+When one has a vast amount of things going on at any one time, completely halting workflow to stare at the screen 15 or 20 times an hour is annoying (I can have half a class written in that time :D )

-Fair point.
-I suppose if it is secure then doesn't matter what you do.botg wrote:Arguably, if the handshake employs Perfect Forward Secrecy, making new connections can be more secure than reusing the same connection for a long time.
+botg wrote:Arguably, if the handshake employs Perfect Forward Secrecy, making new connections can be more secure than reusing the same connection for a long time. :)

 I believe someone once said something about nuclear launch codes on one's desktop...